Heart of the Hub - Phase 2 (Machine Shop)

 The Town of Ladysmith is moving forward with long-planned renovations to the Machine Shop, located between the Trans-Canada Highway and Oyster Bay Marina.

-When the renovation is complete, the Machine Shop will be the catalyst to revitalization of the upper portions of the waterfront and compliment the Arts and Heritage Hub, including in the future, completing the Indigenous Artist Studio.
+When the renovation is complete, the Machine Shop will be the catalyst to revitalization of the upper portions of the waterfront and compliment the Arts and Heritage Hub, including completing the Indigenous Artist Studio in the future.

 History